WenchaoHanSRI/DeepCSeg/README.md

 Use this bibtex to cite this repository:

 @misc{DeepCSeg_2021,
-  title={DeepCSeg, an CellProfiler plug-in for whole cell segmentation for the multiplexed images}, author={Wenchao Han}, year={2021}, publisher={Github},
+  title={DeepCSeg, a CellProfiler plug-in for whole cell segmentation for immunofluorescence multiplexed images}, author={Wenchao Han}, year={2021}, publisher={Github},